Foliations on the projective plane with finite group of symmetries: Preliminaries

 \subsection{Foliations on $\PP^2$}

-In this paper we consider {singular holomorphic foliations by curves} --- foliations for short --- with isolated singularities on $\PP^2$.
-Such a foliation can be defined by a polynomial vector field $P\partial_x+Q\partial_y$ with isolated singularities on $\mathbb{C}^2$ or even by a polynomial 1-form on $\mathbb{C}^2$, for example the form $Qdx-Pdy$.
-Converselly, a polynomial vector field or 1-form with isolated singularities on $\mathbb{C}^2$ define a unique holomorphic foliation with isolated singularities on $\mathbb{P}^2$.
-The degree of a foliation $\mathcal{F}$ --- denoted by $\deg(\F)$ --- is geometrically defined as the number of tangencies of $\mathcal{F}$ with a generic line in $\mathbb{P}^2$.
+In this paper we consider {singular holomorphic foliations by curves} -- foliations for short -- with isolated singularities on $\PP^2$.
+Such a foliation can be defined in an affine chart $\mathbb{C}^2$ with coordinates $(x,y)$ by a polynomial vector field $P\partial_x+Q\partial_y$ with isolated singularities or even by a polynomial 1-form, for example the form $Qdx-Pdy$.
+Conversely, a polynomial vector field or 1-form with isolated singularities on $\mathbb{C}^2$ define a unique holomorphic foliation with isolated singularities on $\mathbb{P}^2$.
+The degree of a foliation $\mathcal{F}$ -- denoted by $\deg(\F)$ -- is geometrically defined as the number of tangencies of $\mathcal{F}$ with a generic line in $\mathbb{P}^2$.
 This degree reflects on the polynomial 1-form defining $\mathcal{F}$ in the following way.
-Let $\omega$ be a polynomial 1-form with isolated singularities defining $\F$ and write it in the form where $A_j$ (resp. $B_j$) is null or is a homogeneous polynomial of degree $j$, and $A_kdx+B_kdy\neq0$.
-Then we have the following possibilities: \begin{enumerate} \item The polynomial $A_kx+B_ky$ is not null; in this case the line at infinity of $\mathbb{P}^2$ is invariant by $\mathcal{F}$ and we have $\deg(\mathcal{F})=k$. \item The polynomial $A_kx+B_ky$ is null; in this case the line at infinity of $\mathbb{P}^2$ is generically transverse to $\mathcal{F}$ and we have $\deg(\mathcal{F})=k-1$. \end{enumerate}
+Let $\omega$ be a polynomial 1-form with isolated singularities defining $\F$ and write it in the form where $A_j$ and $B_j$ are homogeneous polynomials of degree $j$, and $A_kdx+B_kdy\neq0$.
+Then we have the following possibilities: \begin{enumerate} \item The polynomial $A_kx+B_ky$ is not zero; in this case the line at infinity of $\mathbb{P}^2$ is invariant by $\mathcal{F}$ and we have $\deg(\mathcal{F})=k$. \item The polynomial $A_kx+B_ky$ is zero; in this case the line at infinity of $\mathbb{P}^2$ is generically transverse to $\mathcal{F}$ and we have $\deg(\mathcal{F})=k-1$. \end{enumerate}